utiasDSL/upright/upright_robust/README.md

 ```
 roslaunch upright_ros_interface track_plan.launch config:=<path to yaml file>
 ```
 The plan is generated and then tracked online the robot.
+Make the sure `upright_cmd/scripts/record.py` is running at the same time to record a rosbag.